What priorities should drive U.S. policy toward Russia?

 Part I: Exploring Russia's Past

 Part I offers an historical overview of U.S. relations with the Russian Empire and the Soviet Union.
-There are two lessons aligned with Part I: 1) Examining the Principles of U.S. Cold War Policy, and 2) U.S. and Soviet Propaganda.
+There are three lessons aligned with Part I: 1) Orientation and Compelling Questions, 2) Examining Assumptions about U.S. and Soviet Cold War Policy, and 3) U.S. and Soviet Propaganda.

 Part II: Russia after the Soviet Union—Political and Economic Change